Sarbjit is a painfully disturbing account of Sarabjit Singh, an Indian convicted of spying and terrorism by the Pakistani courts.

 But the film is marred by bad acting.
 Sarbjit would have been a different film without Aishwarya Rai (Dalbir Singh).
 She’s trying too hard to get it right.
 She isn’t consistently bad.
-The actress gives us some fine moments too – the scene, for example, where she breaks down holding her child to her chest, or even where she gets to see her brother after years in jail.
+The actress gives us some fine moments too.
+The scene, for instance, where she breaks down holding her child to her chest, or even where she gets to see her brother after years in jail.

 Randeep Hooda (Sarabjit) despite a lesser role, is the strength of this film.
 And the reason you should watch it, if at all.
 His transformation is shocking.
 The scene where he lets out his years of anguish and frustration in the solitary confinement before his sister is one of the finest in the film.
 Richa, a brilliant actor, is wasted in the film.

-Musically, ‘Dard’ by Sonu Nigam is heart-wrenching and ‘Salaamat’ by Arijit Singh is quite listenable.
+Musically, Dard by Sonu Nigam is heart-wrenching and Salaamat by Arijit Singh is quite listenable.

 The film leaves you with anger, grief and empathy but Sarbjit could have been so much more with a better actor at the helm.